Russell-Waterhouse/blog/content/post/when-is-done-done.md

 that big cheque!

 ### A More Realistic Scenario
 "But Russell!"
-I hear you screaming, "Those scenarios are ridiculous and you just made them up to serve a point and to look good!"
+I hear you screaming, "Those scenarios are ridiculous, and you just made them up to serve a point and to look good!"

 And to that I say "Yes, yes I did."